Change(ing)

 Denis

-Headache and Heartburn
+Headache and Heartache

 I travel quite a bit for my job.
 It can sometimes be a humbling experience.

-When I was a child I thought that business travel seemed glamorous and exotic.
+When I was a child, I thought that business travel seemed glamorous and exotic.
 Fancy hotels with bellhops, jetliners with stewardesses and restaurants serving martinis at lunch were all depicted in the movies and television shows that I watched.
 I wanted to be Cary Grant or Sean Connery.
 Jet-setter.
 High-roller.
 Globe-trotter.

 Instead I’m the schlub who lugs his bags into a discount hotel after spending painful hours cramped in an airplane seat so small that it seems to have been designed for pixies or driving a (less than clean) rental car for far too many miles while being equally frustrated and flummoxed by which side of the steering wheel the wipers are on and where the little button for the gas cap release is hiding.
 Cary Grant never had to deal with this crap.